-We will consider granting partial revocation orders to permit certain transactions involving trades in securities of the issuer, such as private placements or sharefor-debt transactions, to allow the issuer to recapitalize or to raise sufficient funds to prepare and file outstanding continuous disclosure documents.
+We will consider granting partial revocation orders to permit certain transactions involving trades in securities of the issuer, such as private placements or share-for-debt transactions, to allow the issuer to recapitalize or to raise sufficient funds to prepare and file outstanding continuous disclosure documents.
 We will generally not exercise our discretion to grant a partial revocation order unless the issuer intends to subsequently apply for a full revocation order and reasonably anticipates having sufficient resources after the proposed transaction to bring its continuous disclosure and fees up to date.

 Other circumstances may arise that warrant a partial revocation order.
 For example, we will generally grant a partial revocation order to permit a securityholder to sell securities for a nominal amount solely to establish a tax loss.
+Potential applicants should consult their legal counsel to determine whether it is appropriate to apply for a partial revocation order in such cases.

-Issuers may wish to consult their legal counsel to determine whether a particular transaction constitutes a trade and therefore requires an application for a partial revocation order.
-For example, in most jurisdictions, a disposition of securities by way of a bona fide gift, made in good faith and not as part of a plan or scheme to evade requirements of securities legislation, would generally not be considered a "trade" under provincial and territorial securities legislation.
-As such, where applicable, a partial revocation order would not typically be required in these circumstances.
+Issuers may wish to consult their legal counsel to determine whether a particular transaction constitutes a trade.
+For example, a disposition of securities by way of a bona fide gift, made in good faith and not as part of a plan or scheme to evade requirements of securities legislation, would generally not be considered a "trade" under provincial and territorial securities laws.
+As such, a partial revocation order would not be typically required in these circumstances.
 However, after the gift, the securities may remain subject to the CTO depending on the terms of the CTO.